Montana/travis-hashicorp-vault-integration/README.md

 ## Usage

 VAULT tokens will typically expire.
-You could have Travis obtain a token for each run by calling the vault API.
+You could have Travis obtain a token for each run by calling the VAULT API.
 You’ll still need a credential that you can use to authenticate against VAULT.

 ## The Logic